afragen/github-theme-updater/readme.md

 This is a simple WordPress plugin to update any themes that are kept on GitHub.

-There must be a `GitHub Theme URI` declaration in the `style.css` file.
+There must be a `GitHub Theme URI` declaration in the `style.css` file and you must create a tag in GitHub for each version.

     /*